pnp/addin-transformation-guidance/articles/From-ACS-to-AAD-apps.md

 In this section we make the assumption that you already have an app-only application registered in SharePoint Online, using the SharePoint Add-in model and ACS.

 ### The application to migrate from
-In the screen-shot below you can see a sample configuration for the application registered in ACS using the https://[your-tenant].sharepoint.com/_layouts/15/appregnew.aspx URL of your target tenant.
+In the screenshot below you can see a sample configuration for the application registered in ACS using the https://[your-tenant].sharepoint.com/_layouts/15/appregnew.aspx URL of your target tenant.

 ![The Application Registration page with form fields to register an application in ACS.
 The fields are: Client Id, Client Secret, Title, App Domain, and Redirect URI.](./assets/From-ACS-to-AAD-apps/From-ACS-to-AAD-apps-ACS-appregnew.png)